 - Estimate the financial value of trees to be retained and report tree-related benefits.

 - Take into account the surrounding urban forest (species, age, plantation style).
 Indeed, it may be necessary to integrate the need for species diversification into the design.
 It may be useful to identify invasive essences in order to promote the resilience of the global urban forest .

-Choose the ‘right’ tree or shrub at the right place and include young plantations in global management.
+Choose the ‘right’ tree at the right place and include young plantations in global management.

 For this, the tree-specialist can participate in:

 - The planning of a sufficient rooting space for a rapid tree recovery and growth.
 He can define the treatment of the tree foot, the anchoring and support technique.

 - choosing the ‘right tree at the right place’ to improve trees’ resistance to epidemics and pests.
 This means also improving biodiversity.